birds1.JPG

 53.

 Hlin is another name of Frigg, wife of Óðinn.
-Frigg's first woe is the death of her son Baldr, and the further one spoken of here is the death of her husband, Óðinn.
+Frigg's first woe is the death of her son Baldr, and the further one is the death of her husband, Óðinn.

 Beli = Mooer, a giant who was killed by Freyr with a doe ram.
 Thus the shining killer of Beli is Freyr.